anthonydraper56/thevoid-site/README.md

 ## Updating each quarter

-Ask Claude to update the source design files, re-bundle, and replace these three files in the repo (GitHub web UI: "Add file → Upload files", overwrite, commit).
+Update the source design files, re-bundle, and replace these three files in the repo (GitHub web UI: "Add file → Upload files", overwrite, commit).
 Vercel redeploys in ~30 seconds.